tennesseeCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Statutory rape is the penetration of a victim under the conditions that:

-- The victim is at least 15 years, but less than 18, and the defendant is more than five years but less than ten years older than the victim.
+• The victim is at least 15 years old but less than 18, and the defendant is more than five years but less than ten years older than the victim.

 Statutory rape is a Class E felony punishable by imprisonment for a minimum of one year and a maximum of 6 years.
 The court may impose a fine of not more than $3,000.
 Aggravated statutory rape is the engagement in sexual penetration with a victim of at least 13 years old but less than 18 years of age by the defendant who is at least ten years older than the victim.
-Aggravated statutory rape is a Class D felony accompanied by prison time of at least two but less than 12 years with a possible fine of $5,000, which may be imposed by a jury.
+Aggravated statutory rape is a Class D felony accompanied by prison time of at least two but less than 12 years with a possible fine of $5,000, which a jury may impose.

-Punishment involves imprisonment not longer than six months and a possible fine of not more than $500.
-If the offense is classified as a Class A felony, and the offender faces 11 months and 29 days imprisonment, and a possible fine of not more than $2,500.
+Punishment involves imprisonment for no longer than six months and a possible fine of not more than $500.
+If the offense is classified as a Class A felony, the offender faces 11 months and 29 days imprisonment and a possible fine of not more than $2,500.
 Suppose prostitution is committed within 100 feet of a church or 1½ miles of a school and becomes a Class A misdemeanor.
-In that case, the offender will be sentenced to imprisonment for seven days with the additional payment of a $1,000 fine.
+In that case, the offender may be sentenced to imprisonment for seven days with the additional payment of a $1,000 fine.
 The punishment is independent of any other authorized penalty.

 Patronizing Prostitution: Under TN Code § 39–13–514, patronizing prostitution is the solicitation of a prostitute or a law enforcement officer posing as a prostitute.
 Patronizing prostitution is a Class A misdemeanor.
 Penalty involves a prison sentence of up to 11 months, 29 days imprisonment and a possible fine of not more than $2,500.
 If prostitution patronage occurred within 1½ miles of a school, the offender would be sentenced to imprisonment for seven days with the additional payment of a $1,000 fine.